Giving up meat won’t save the Earth…but it might help

 So, the evidence suggests that eating less meat, rather than giving up meat altogether, can have a positive impact on our health and the environment.

-But I’m still not ready to give up meat.
+But, like many others, I’m still not ready to give up meat completely.
 There are two main reasons a vegetarian diet wouldn’t be a good choice for me.

-First, my husband is a carnivore – a meat and potatoes guy.
-Not surprising considering he was raised on a beef farm.
-For him, a meal isn’t a meal unless there’s something that once flew, swam or roamed the earth on the plate.
+First, my husband is a carnivore.
+He’s a meat-and-potatoes guy—not surprising considering he was raised on a beef farm.
+For him, a meal isn’t a meal unless there’s something that once flew, swam, or roamed the earth on the plate.
 Honestly, if I were vegetarian, it would just complicate my life!
 And, if you’re a regular reader, you know I like to keep things simple.

 Secondly, I like to eat meat.
 I like lots of other foods too, and I don’t need meat at every meal, but I enjoy meat.
 So, when it comes right down to it, I don’t really want to give it up completely.